Mindanao power supply remains stable amid peak 2026 demand

 MINDANAO’S power supply remained stable through late April 2026, even as electricity demand hit its highest level so far this year, based on the latest demand-supply outlook released by the Department of Energy-Mindanao Field Office (DOE-Mindanao).

-As of April 26, data showed that the National Grid Corporation (NGCP) reached a year-to-date peak demand of 2,744 megawatts (MW) on April 23.
+As of April Sunday, 26, data showed that the National Grid Corp.
+(NGCP) reached a year-to-date peak demand of 2,744 megawatts (MW) on Thursday, April 23.
 Despite the increase, supply margins stayed healthy, with available capacity consistently higher than demand.

 Daily figures further reflected grid resilience.